dario-vega/timesten-operator-k8s-livelab/deploy-timesten-cache/deploy-timesten-cache.md

 ## Task 2: Create a Secret Object

 This section creates the sample Secret.
-This Secret contains the adminUser.
+This Secret contains the `adminUser`.
 This Secret will be referenced when you define the TimesTenClassic object.

 On your Linux development host: